opendaylight/docs/docs/release-process/project-lifecycle.rst

 .. todo::

-   - Add links to documents concerning project lifecycle from TSC point of view.
+   - Add links to documents concerning project life-cycle from TSC point of view.
    - Add links to M# templates, test requirements and other relevant info.
    - Mention other jobs involved in verification (verify, validate-autorelease, ... releng-check-poms).
    - Add back-references to this document (from integration/distribution, job definition templates, ...).